Fearne Cotton: BBC Radio 1

 In September 2005, she joined BBC Radio 1 to present the Friday early morning slot with Reggie Yates, with whom she had previously worked on CBBC, Only in America and Top of the Pops.
-Since 14 October 2007, Cotton and Yates presented BBC Radio 1's Chart Show, taking over from JK & Joel, who had left the station.
+Since 14 October 2007, Cotton and Yates presented BBC Radio 1's Chart Show, taking over from Jason King and Joel Ross, who had left the station.
 Cotton then became the first ever permanent female presenter of a BBC radio chart show.
 (Jo Whiley had preceded her as the first female presenter of The Official UK Top 40, as it was then called, but presented it only once, on 24 November 2002.)

 On 16 July 2009, it was announced that Cotton would become the new presenter of BBC Radio 1's weekday mid-morning show, taking over from Jo Whiley (who moved to weekends).
 Her new programme began on 21 September 2009.

 On 27 February 2015, she announced that she was pregnant with her second child and that she would be leaving BBC Radio 1.
 Clara Amfo replaced Cotton on 25 May 2015, taking over the mid-morning show.
 Cotton's final show was broadcast on 22 May 2015.